-Built-in test, such as built-in systems test (BIST) or built-in test environment (BITE) is a test of sonar head communication with software controllers and is useful for the validation of communication between systems.
-It becomes integral when trouble shooting and should be logged.
+Built-in tests, such as built-in systems test (BIST) or built-in test environment (BITE) are a test of sonar head communication with software controllers and are useful for the validation of communication between systems.
+They becomes integral when troubleshooting and should be logged.
 It is recommended that, at a minimum, a BIST be done at the start and end of the mapping.
-The results should be reported in Mobilisation and Calibration Report (section 6.2).
+The results should be reported in a Mobilisation and Calibration Report (section 6.1).